Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-2_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

 For each part of this question you should try to find all the different possible answers.
-You don’t need to worry about different orderings of the piles $- 3$ beads, $2$ beads, $1$ bead is the same as $3$ beads, $1$ bead, $2$ beads.
+You don't need to worry about different orderings of the piles $- 3$ beads, $2$ beads, $1$ bead is the same as $3$ beads, $1$ bead, $2$ beads.

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>For each part of this question you should try to find all the different possible answers.
-You don’t need to worry about different orderings of the piles $- 3$ beads, $2$ beads, $1$ bead is the same as $3$ beads, $1$ bead, $2$ beads.
+You don't need to worry about different orderings of the piles $- 3$ beads, $2$ beads, $1$ bead is the same as $3$ beads, $1$ bead, $2$ beads.
 </code></pre>
 </div>
 <ul class='subquestion lower-alpha'>